onzfonz/comp227/src/content/1/en/part1a.md

 [Vite](https://vitejs.dev/).

 First, visit the classroom link: <http://go.djosv.com/227lab1>
-and use the steps outlined [from part 0c](/part0/configuring_your_machine_for_this_course) to [accept](https://imgur.com/5Tv7mVM), [download](https://imgur.com/UDQXB6V) and set up the repository from within WebStorm.
+and use the steps outlined [in part 0c](/part0/configuring_your_machine_for_this_course) to [accept](https://imgur.com/5Tv7mVM), [download](https://imgur.com/UDQXB6V) and set up the repository from within WebStorm.
 The only different step in our [high-level checklist](/part0/configuring_your_machine_for_this_course#8-connect-webstorm-with-github) is that in step 3 we need to do is say ***File->New Project from Version Control*** from within WebStorm to open the URL prompt.

-I would also make sure to check **trust projects** that is presented in the first window so that you don't have to keep doing so.
+I would also make sure to check the option **trust projects** presented in the first window so that you don't have to keep doing so.
 ![clicking trust projects](../../images/1/custom/trust_projects.png)

 Lastly, I would choose the option ***New Window*** and check ***don't ask again*** in the next window.